 I really liked it.
-Why don’t you go check it out yourself on Prime Video.
+Why don’t you go check it out yourself.

 The year 2016 came and this ordinary looking film appeared, and then the year passed.
 Several years passed, actually.
 In none of the years going by did this film catch my attention.